If your back starts hurting after an hour or two at your desk, the problem is often not just “too much sitting.”

 How to Choose the Best Office Chair for Back Pain

-- Adjustable lumbar support – Keeps your lower back aligned
+- Lumbar support that actually hits your lower back

 Here’s why: